ellioseven/de/services/php/README.md

 to `$PATH`.
 These are mounted to `./lib/composer` on the host machine for persistance and is ignored by VCS. `src/docroot/vendor/bin` has been added to the path for the `app` user.

+[prestissimo](https://github.com/hirak/prestissimo) has also been installed to help speed up package install times.

 **Note:** Binaries such as `drush` or `drupal-console` should be added installed and managed by your build, not globally.